 Kenneth Blackman’s early training as a carpenter is a natural precursor to his development as a sculptor.
 During the 1980s, Black embarked on a journey in search of his identity.
 He read books about his African heritage and took a closer look at the work of Barbadian artist.
 The music of Bob Marley touched his soul and the work of Grafton Woodpecker (a fellow sculptor) inspired his hands to creativity.
 Black does not talk much about his technique, but he has stated that his subjects derive from early life experiences and the people around him.
 He uses his work to comment on social issues and to make statements reflecting his cultural heritage.
 He is a firm believer in peer group support and he believes that artist should present a united professional front.
 A true patriot and regionalist, Black is of the opinion that Barbadian and Caribbean art can hold their own in any part of the world.
 He also believes that there is a Caribbean art style identifiable by its use of colour and light.
 This award-winning artist stands tall on the local scene.
 That his work can be found in private collections all over the world attest to the growing recognition he enjoys, an honour he richly deserves.

 Barbadian artist and curator Oneka Small was born to a family of creatives.
-Throughout her childhood she drew, painted and constructed items for gifts and as a way to express her true self.
-Oneka studied both Art and Craft during high school years under the tutelage of Nick Whittle.
-In 1991 she gained a Barbados Exhibition scholarship with an A in art -once again being taught Nick Whittle.
+In 1991 she gained a Barbados Exhibition scholarship with an A in art under the tutalege of artist Nick Whittle.
 Oneka attended the Nova Scotia College of Art and Design and while taking foundation courses in art she graduated with a Bachelors of Design in Environmental Planning before returning home to Barbados.
 Oneka worked in the environment field professionally and continued her art on the side.
 Art was however always in her heart so when the Curator of the Barbados Gallery of Art asked Oneka to work for them she left the environmental field and returned professionally to art at the administrative and curatorial level.
-Since then Oneka has traveled the Caribbean and touched the soils of Thailand, Nigeria, Spain, Zimbabwe, France, Netherland, Thailand, and China in her quest for cultural knowledge.
+Since then Oneka has traveled across Africa, the Caribbean, Europe, Thailand, and China in her quest for cultural knowledge.
 In 2002 she completed a Masters in Museum and exhibition design at the Hull School of Architecture, returning to Barbados to build her business and home life with husband Kenneth “Black” Blackman and son Shaka.
 It was during the period 2011- 2013 that Oneka developed her own style of painting.
 Heavily encouraged and influenced by Black and his belief in her.
 In 2012 Oneka and Black represented Barbados at the 2012 Olympic Games-ARTs and Culture.
 Her piece was called ‘My Prayer’.
 In 2013 Oneka received a Best in Show award for ‘I Give Thanks’ during the National Culture Foundation’s Crop Over exhibition.
 Oneka has produced and sold numerous pieces during her life to date and her work can be found in private collections locally and internationally.